goliver1984/afv-issues/README.md

-# afv-issues
+# Audio For VATSIM Issues
-Audio For VATSIM Issues
+This Repo is used to track issues with Audio for VATSIM during beta testing